minima-global/minidocs/docs/learn/glossary.md

 Minima is a censorship resistant blockchain and network.
 See [Network Overview.](/docs/learn/networkoverview)

 ## MiniDapps
 MiniDapps is the term used to refer to decentralized applications built on top of Minima.
-See [Network Overview.](/docs/learn/networkoverview)
+See [About MiniDapps.](/docs/learn/minidapps/minidappsintro)

 ## Mining
 The process in which nodes race to find the right hash in Proof-of-Work blockchains, to validate blocks and receive block rewards.